iotaledger/integration-services/api/usage-ssi-bridge.md

 __Problem__: Protection of Delivery: avoid goods being handled by unauthorised carriers; avoid threats and frauds in the distribution chain.

 In the context of ENSURESEC e-commerce ecosystem, the proposed use case will make use of the Ecommerce-SSI Bridge to implement the following workflow:
-* An authorised employee of a delivery company X registers a DID for their organization using the Ecommerce-SSI Bridge
+* An authorised employee of a delivery company X registers an identity (DID) for their organization using the Ecommerce-SSI Bridge;
-* An e-commerce operator verifies the delivery company organization identity and uses the Bridge to issue a credential for the company to deliver on their behalf The credential contains the company organization DID and it is signed by the e-commerce operator private key (associated to its identity)
+* An e-commerce operator verifies the delivery company organization identity and uses the Bridge to issue a credential for the company to deliver on their behalf.
+The credential contains the company organization DID and it is signed by the e-commerce operator private key (associated to its identity; previously established);
-* The authorised employee of the verified delivery company registers a DID for each scanner (i.e. android scanners) used by the company couriers
+* The authorised employee of the verified delivery company registers a DID for each scanner (i.e. android scanners) used by the company couriers;
-* The authorised employee uses the Ecommerce-SSI Bridge to issue authorisation credentials to the scanner devices used to handling deliveries (with such credentials stored locally into the scanner devices)
+* The authorised employee uses the Ecommerce-SSI Bridge to issue authorisation credentials to the scanner devices used to handling deliveries (with such credentials stored locally into the scanner devices);
-* When a courier hands over the delivery, the scanner device uses the Ecommerce-SSI Bridge to present its credential to the e-commerce operator
+* When a courier hands over the delivery, the scanner device uses the Ecommerce-SSI Bridge to present its credential to the e-commerce operator;
 * The e-commerce operator uses the Ecommerce-SSI Bridge to verify that the parcel was handled by an authorised courier and device and not stolen or diverted in transit.
-This is possible because of the verification of the device handling the delivery scan
+This is possible because of the verification of the device handling the scanning of the delivery;
-* (optionally) The user can acquire the courier scanner device credential (in the form of a QR code) and uses the Ecommerce-SSI Bridge to verify that the scanner device belongs to a delivery company authorised by her e-commerce operator.
+* (optionally) The customer can acquire the courier scanner device credential (in the form of a QR code read through her mobile phone) and use the Ecommerce-SSI Bridge to verify that the scanner device belongs to a delivery company authorised by her e-commerce operator.
 This allows to verify authentic deliveries.

 #### Use case 2.
 Customer identity and delivery verification